milesli325-ctrl/sdss17-astronomical-classification/README.md

-# 🌌 Astronomical Object Classification Using Machine Learning on SDSS17 Data
+# Astronomical Object Classification Using Machine Learning on SDSS17 Data

-> CSC1181 – Foundations of Statistical Analysis & Machine Learning | 2025 Autumn | Dublin City University

 ## Overview